Félix de Mérode: Biography

-Merode settled in the southern part of the United Kingdom of the Netherlands—modern Belgium—and was one of the leaders of the Belgian Revolution of 1830.
-He served in the Provisional Government of Belgium and in the Belgian National Congress which was elected in November 1830.
+Returning to Brussels on 26 September, he was head of the Provisional Government of Belgium and served in the Belgian National Congress which was elected in November 1830.
+He was a co-author and signatory of the Belgian Constitution.
+The participation of members of such an illustrious family as the Merodes did much to lend credibility to the revolution as a bona fide movement and not just a display of civil disorder.

+He refused to encroach on the prerogatives of Congress and supported a representative constitutional monarchy.
 Merode was proposed as a candidate for the throne of the newly created Belgium, but refused to be considered as he was not a prince, merely a count.
-Merode's brother Frédéric was killed during the fighting against the forces of King William I following the revolution.
+Merode's younger brother, Frédéric de Merode, was wounded during the fighting against the forces of King William I in Berchem on 23 October 1830 and died on 5 November.

 He formed part of the delegation to Paris which sought to have Louis, Duke of Nemours, second son of King Louis Philippe I, accept the throne, but this approach was rebuffed by the French king.
 Merode was a confidant of the eventual king, Leopold I, and was made a Minister of State in 1831.

 He served as Foreign affairs, War, and Finance minister in the 1830s.
 He resigned from office in 1839 as he was unwilling to sign the Treaty of London ceding Belgian territory to the Kingdom of the Netherlands.

-Charles Forbes René de Montalembert was his son in law, and Montalembert's political ideas were supported by Merode.
-His son Frédéric-François-Xavier Ghislain de Mérode served as a minister to Pope Pius IX.
+On 9 August 1832 he was at the Château de Compiègne as one of the witnesses to the marriage of Léopold I with Princess Louise of Orléans.
+Merode represented the arrondissement of Nivelles for twenty-four years.

+In 1848, he contributed in large part to the expenses of the erection of the statue of Godfrey of Bouillon by Eugène Simonis for the Place Royale, Brussels.